 The Patient Engagement Advisory Committee advises the Commissioner or designee in discharging responsibilities as they relate to helping to ensure safe and effective devices for human use and, as required, any other product for which the Food and Drug Administration has regulatory responsibility.

 Description of Duties

-The Committee provides advice to the Commissioner of Food and Drugs on complex issues relating to medical devices, the regulation of devices, and their use by patients.
-Agency guidance and policies, clinical trial or registry design, patient preference study design, benefit-risk determinations, device labeling, unmet clinical needs, available alternatives, patient reported outcomes and device-related quality of life or health status issues are among the topics that may be considered by the Committee.
+The Committee provides advice to the Commissioner of Food and Drugs on complex, scientific issues related to medical devices, the regulation of devices, and their use by patients.
+Agency guidance and policies, clinical trial or registry design, patient preference study design, benefit-risk determinations, device labeling, unmet clinical needs, available alternatives, patient-reported outcomes, device-related quality of life measures or health status issues are among the topics that may be considered by the Committee.
 The Committee provides relevant skills and perspectives in order to improve communication of benefits, risks and clinical outcomes, and increase integration of patient perspectives into the regulatory process for medical devices.
 It performs its duties by identifying new approaches, promoting innovation, recognizing unforeseen risks or barriers, and identifying unintended consequences that could result from FDA policy.

 Agency or Official to Whom the Committee Reports